Nikkeshkanna/Nikkeshkanna/README.md

 ### 👋 Hello, World!

-I'm a **Computer Science & Engineering student** from **Salem, Tamil Nadu 🇮🇳**, deeply passionate about crafting scalable web applications and solving complex programming challenges.
+I'm a **Computer Science & Engineering student** from **Salem, Tamil Nadu, India**, deeply passionate about crafting scalable web applications and solving complex programming challenges.

 Currently navigating the full-stack universe with **Java at the backend** and **React at the frontend**, while continuously leveling up my DSA and system design skills.